Die with Zero: Applied

 I could list a thousand reasons not to do this, financially and otherwise.
 But like Bill taught us, memories have dividends.
 Just like investing, when you do something might be more important than what you do.

-As I picture 90-year-old Brett, sitting next to his gold-plated bedpan checking his oversized Vanguard account, I wonder how much ‘wrinkly Brett’ would give to go back and take an epic potentially-life-changing adventure with his young family.
+As I picture 90-year-old Brett, sitting next to his gold-plated bedpan checking his Vanguard account, I wonder how much ‘wrinkly Brett’ would give to go back and take an epic potentially-life-changing adventure with his young family.
 Would 90-year old Brett tell me to go?

 At its core, this trip is a bet.
 I am betting that I know exactly what he would say.